Temporary Custody and Parental Responsibilities in Illinois

 1. Motion for Temporary Custody

 One party files a Motion for Temporary Custody with the court clerk.
 The clerk then assigns a hearing time and location.
-Temporary custody hearings usually occur pretty quickly depending on the court's availability.
+Temporary custody hearings usually occur quickly, depending on the court's availability.

 2. Serving the Other Party